Arjunkhera/Notes/tools/react/part1.md

 3. Rendered Page

-Changes to DOM can prove to be expensive as the changes have to be rendered again and again For examples, adding div will lead to adjustments in muliple places
+Changes to DOM can prove to be expensive as the changes have to be rendered again and again For examples, adding div will lead to adjustments in muliple places.
+However, with react

-With react
 1. HTML
 2. React DOM aka Virtual DOM
 3. DOM